JERONIMODIFRANCO/SCORBOT-ER-IX-ROS2/Linux.md

 ```sh
 export <env_variable> # para forzar la actualizacion de la variable
 ```
+### sudo y apt

+Linux uses a **dpkg** packaging system.
+A packaging system is a way to provide programs and applications for installation

+**APT** (Advanced Package Tool) is the command line tool to interact with this packaging system

+apt-get basically works on a database of available packages.
+If you don’t update this database, the system won’t know if there are newer packages available or not

+**Sudo** is a utility of Linux systems (and other Unix based systems) that allows users to execute a program or a command with the privileges (permissions) of another user (usually the **root** user)

 ```sh
 sudo apt install <package> # para forzar instalar el package, sudo tiene los permisos para realizar cambios en el sistema
 apt search <package> # para buscar paquetes por su nombre